StackExchange/stack-blog/_posts/2010-11-23-qa-is-hard-lets-go-shopping.markdown

 >   * the biggest sensor available
 >

+>
-The sum of these factors are really critical for low light situations.</blockquote>
+The sum of these factors are really critical for low light situations.

 The former question provides the path of least resistance: a laundry list of products I can buy without thinking about it too much.
 But that answer will only be valid for a year at best.
 The latter question may take some thinking, but its answer will be valid _forever_ … or at least until camera technology somehow shifts beyond lenses and sensors as we know them today.
 Thus, when it comes to shopping questions, don't ask us what you should buy -- ask us _what you need to learn_ to tell what you should buy.